coredns/coredns.io/content/manual/setups.md

 A common scenario you may encounter is that queries for `example.org` need to go to 8.8.8.8 and the rest should be resolved via the name servers in `/etc/resolv.conf`.
-There are two ways that could be implemented in a Corefile; one way that may work (depending on the plugin's implementation) and a way that is guaranteed to work.
+There are two ways that could be implemented in a Corefile:

-Take this Corefile as an example:
+1. Use multiple declarations of [*forward*](/plugins/forward) plugin within a single Server Block:

 ~~~ txt
 . {